TheArchitectDev/Architect.DomainModeling/README.md

 ### Debugging

-Source generators can be debugged by enabling the following (outcommented) line in the `DomainModeling.Generator` project.
+Source generators can be debugged by directly including the source `DomainModeling.Generator` project and enabling the following (outcommented) line there.
 To start debugging, rebuild and choose the current Visual Studio instance in the dialog that appears.

 ```cs
 if (!System.Diagnostics.Debugger.IsAttached) System.Diagnostics.Debugger.Launch();